Risk Warning: Your Capital is at Risk.

 These industries are highly sensitive to macroeconomic factors such as unemployment, interest rates, and GDP.

-When the economy is strong, companies need more office buildings, factories require more machines and consumers to buy more automobiles.
+When the economy is strong, companies need more office buildings, factories require more machines as well as consumers to buy more automobiles.

 Infrastructure projects play another important role in steel demand.